MislavJaksic/Knowledge-Repository/BigData/ApacheKafka/Clients/Connect/README.md

 #### Standalone mode

-In standalone mode the Connectors is a single process.
+In standalone mode the Connectors is run a single process.

 Run a Connector in standalone mode by executing:
 ```